hicommonwealth/commonwealth/knowledge_base/Code-Style.md

 TSDoc syntax is especially preferred in the following cases:

-1. Edge cases where clear naming, and descriptive typing, still leaves ambiguity of intent.
+1. Code where clear naming and descriptive typing still leave ambiguity of intent.
 2. Code that is exported or else frequently re-invoked, so as to populate built-in IDE preview features.
 3. Code we plan to expose to external developers (e.g. in our API),where we may wish to autogenerate external-facing HTML documents describing how to use our interface.